gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 }
 ```

+!!!info
+If your project's `package.json` file does not already include the [cross-env](https://www.npmjs.com/package/cross-env) dependency, be sure to install `cross-env` as a development dependency.
+!!!

 The `dev-isolated` script is similar to the `dev` script but introduces a `ISOLATED` environment variable.
 This new environment variable will be utilized by the `webpack.dev.js` file to conditionally setup the development server for development in **isolation** or to be consumed by a host application through the `/remoteEntry.js` entry point:

 ### Configure webpack